Log in | Subscribe

 Petrol

 The parameters and testing methods for petrol fuels were implemented by the Fuel Standard (Petrol) Determination 2001 [4199].
-New specifications, the Fuel Quality Standards (Petrol) Determination 2019 [4200] are effective from 1 October 2019.
+Later specifications, the Fuel Quality Standards (Petrol) Determination 2019 [4200] are effective from 1 October 2019 and the Fuel Quality Standards (Petrol) Determination 2024 [6154] are effective from 25 April 2024.

 The standards include sulfur content in petrol, the maximum level of which has been reduced on the following schedule: